Belarusian language: Discrimination against Belarusian speakers

-Under the regime of Belarus's current president, Alexander Lukashenko, members of the Belarusian speaking minority in Belarus have complained about the discrimination against the Belarusian language in Belarus.
+Under president Alexander Lukashenko, Belarusian speaking people in Belarus have complained about the discrimination against the Belarusian language in Belarus.
 Despite a formally equal status of Russian and Belarusian, Russian is primarily used by the Belarusian government, and cases of discrimination against the Belarusian language are not rare, even though the discrimination is not institutionalized.
 Authorities occasionally make minor concessions to demands for a widening of the usage of the Belarusian language.

-Organisations promoting Belarusian language such as the Frantsishak Skaryna Belarusian Language Society were reported as being the object of attacks by Belarus-based Russian neo-Nazi groups in the 1990s and 2000s.
+Organisations promoting the Belarusian language such as the Francišak Skaryna Belarusian Language Society were reported as being the object of attacks by Belarus-based Russian neo-Nazi groups in the 1990s and 2000s.

-The Frantsishak Skaryna Belarusian Language Society has reported about the following categories of violations against the rights of Belarusian speakers in Belarus:
+The Frantsishak Skaryna Society has reported about the following categories of violations against the rights of Belarusian speakers in Belarus: